How to Tell Your Boss You Are Applying for an Internal Position

 There aren’t easy answers.

-According to career coach Kyle Elliot, “Applying to an internal position requires a lot of thoughtfulness.
+According to career coach Kyle Elliott, “Applying to an internal position requires a lot of thoughtfulness.
 You do not want to damage relationships you have built within your current company.”

 Elliot believes the decision regarding whether to tell your boss that you are implying for an internal position hinges on the nature of your relationship.